algorithmist/algorithmist.github.io/algos/aho_corasick/index.md

 1. Consider all states in the preceding layer.
 For each state $r$, find every symbol $a$ with a valid transition out of $r$ to some state $s$.
-2. For each $a$, follow the failure function from $r$ until reaching either the root or a state $t$ such that $t$ has a valid transition for $a$.
+2. For each $a$, follow the failure function from $r$ until reaching a state $t$ such that $t$ has a valid transition for $a$.
+Some $t$ is guaranteed to exist because the root has a transition for every character in the alphabet (though it may be a loopback transition to the root).
-3. Then, set the value of the failure function for $s$ to be the state $s^\prime$ reached by transitioning with $a$ from $t$.
+3. Set the value of the failure function for $s$ to be the state $s^\prime$ reached by transitioning with $a$ from $t$.
-4. Set the output function for state $s$ to be its original outputs combined with the outputs for
+4. Set the output function for state $s$ to be the combination of its original outputs with the outputs for $s^\prime$.
-   $s^\prime$.
 5. Continue for all other $r$ and $a$ in the layer, then move to the next layer.

-Intuitively, this process finds the next state in the search graph that could possibly be correct if the current character is actually part of another keyword.
+Intuitively, this process finds the next state in the search graph that could possibly be correct if the current (mismatched) character is part of another keyword.
 Merging the output sets in step (4) means that we don't miss keywords by taking these transitions, but also don't need to keep restarting the search for every character of the input.
 It's interesting to think about why there's only a single failure state for any given state --- try it!
 (Hint: think about what would happen if, after transitioning to the state specified by the failure function, we fail again on the next character.)

 ## The output function